WisconsinRobotics/WRover_Software_23-24/docs/setup_rover.md

 Canonical distributes server versions of Ubuntu 20.04, these can be deloyed to an SD card via the Raspberry Pi.

-After re-inserting the SD card, you'll want to boot up the Jetson Nano and complete the first-time setup for Xubuntu, which can be done with an external monitor and keyboard.
+After re-inserting the SD card, you'll want to boot up the Raspberry Pi and complete the first-time setup for Ubuntu, which can be done with an external monitor and keyboard.
 Make sure you set the user account's name to `wiscrobo`!

 ### Setting Up Python 3